ClementeVM/JavaPlayground/README.md

-## JavaPlayground
+## **JavaPlayground** ☕
-This repository is to add small projects that I used to learn
+This repository is to add small projects that I used to learn.
+The idea is to keep all these simple projects together in one place and to have a space where to add simple projects that I consider interesting.